 Sponsorship is the most valuable resource in consulting

 As a consultant, I had no idea I needed to build sponsorship.
+I didn’t even understand what it really meant.

 I was a good 'worker bee'.
 I believed I would be fine if I did my job well.
 But I was far from fine.

+His name was Tim.
+He was a superstar manager, two years ahead of me.
 He was extremely smart.
-But, his unique skill was building fantastic relationships with senior leaders and clients.
+His unique skill was building fantastic relationships with senior leaders and clients.

+He helped me navigate the firm.
 He went above and beyond to support me.
 He proactively created opportunities, introduced me to partners, and vouched for me.
 He mobilized and rallied partners to support my promotion.

-Over time, we became close friends and chatted almost daily.
 I could ask him any question and get a sharp and practical answer.
 It felt like having a flashlight and a map in the intricate system of caves.

 I realized that this was not an ordinary relationship.
 I was so grateful that whenever he called me, my world would stop, and I would focus only on his requests.